 Browell Smith & Co Solicitors have been serving the North East for more than 20 years, helping over 160,000 clients through the good times, the sad times, in sickness and in health.

-Thousands of people in the UK every year are injured by animals, yet making a claim can be a complex process to those unfamiliar with the law.
-At Browell Smith & Co Solicitors we have a team of specialist solicitors who not only understand the intricacies of these matters, but are not scared to “bite back!”
+Thousands of people in the UK every year are injured by animals, yet making a claim can be a complex process for those unfamiliar with the law.
+At Browell Smith & Co Solicitors we have a team of specialist solicitors who not only understand the intricacies of these matters but are not scared to “bite back”!

 Claims under the Animals Act, and other acts of parliament that regulate the keeping of animals, are difficult to understand fully.
 At Browell Smith & Co we have experience in dealing with claims against owners of animals who have negligently been allowed to injure members of the public.

-If you have suffered such an injury, Browell Smith & Co can assist you in your claim.
+If you have suffered such an injury, Browell Smith & Co can assist you in your animal injury claim.
 Just telephone to speak to one of our Legal Advisors immediately.

 Under the Animals Act 1971, an owner of a dangerous species (as defined by the Act) will normally be responsible for damage caused by the animal.